ParkerICI/panorama/README.md

 - **Markers to plot**: Select which markers you want to display in the plot.
 - **Samples to plot**: only available if the graph represents data from multiple samples.
 If this is left empty, the pooled data is plotted, otherwise only the data from the specified samples
 - **Plot clusters**: plot the selected clusters.
 A spinner animation will appear in this button while the plot is loading.
 The plots appear in the separate plotting window
-- **Load timeseries data**: use this button to select a file of timeseries data that will be visualized on the graph.
-Each cluster will be represented as a pie, with each slice corresponding to a different timepoint.
-The file with timeseries data should be a tab-delimited table with each row corresponding to a node in the graph (excluding landmark nodes if the graph is a Scaffold map) and each column containing the values for a specific timepoint.
-The first column will be mapped to the first slice in the pie (starting at twelve o'clock), the second column to the second slice and so on.
-The timeseries data file must also contain column headers (any header will work).
-The color scale goes from blue to red, with white representing the midpoint associated with the value `1`.
-In order to activate this visualization, select `Timeseries` from the `Nodes color` dropdown after loading the data.